 A flexible platform that can be as simple or as sophisticated as you want, Evernote is your dumping ground for anything you want to remember, wherever you are.
 Input notes directly into the desktop or mobile apps whenever anything pops into your head, forward your emails or use the browser-based web clipper to save web pages, screenshots and ideas you find online.
 Use tags to keep your notes organised while the option to add checklists and due dates can turn Evernote into your task manager.

 Firmly established as the go-to tool for document sharing, Dropbox lets you store up to 2GB of files in the cloud for nothing, while you can earn another 16GB of free storage by getting others to sign up.
 Dropbox sits neatly on your desktop and keeps your files in sync across your devices, saving you having to email documents back and forth.

 14. Photoshop Express

-As a freelancer your role will cover plenty of admin duties, as well as the creative side of your work, so you will need software for standard office functions such as word processing or crunching numbers in a spreadsheet.
-Even if you don’t want to shell out on Windows Office or Apple’s iWork then you needn’t be cut off from these key tools.
-OpenOffice is a long-established free equivalent, open source software that is compatible with most major file types.
+As a freelancer, your role will cover plenty of admin duties, as well as the creative side of your work so that you will need software for standard office functions such as word processing or crunching numbers in a spreadsheet.
+Even if you don’t want to shell out on Windows Office or Apple’s iWork, then you needn’t be cut off from these critical tools.
+OpenOffice is a long-established free equivalent, open-source software that is compatible with most major file types.

 16. Google Docs